 An improperly mounted carburetor or intake manifold could break free.
 If the vehicle falls and sustains damage in an accident, it could cause a dangerous release of gasoline creating a fire hazard resulting in possible personal injury to you and others and/or damage to the vehicle.

-A. Install the SmartCarb[®] by inserting it between the intake manifold and airboot.
-Begin by inserting and pushing the SmartCarb[®] toward or into the airboot first and then twist it from the side and into the intake manifold.
+A. Install the SmartCarb® by inserting it between the manifold and airbox.
+Lower the subframe and guide the airboot into place.